-The Equality Advisory and Support Service (EASS) is an advice service.
-It is aimed at individuals who need expert information, advice and support on discrimination and human rights issues and the applicable law, particularly when this is more than other advice agencies and local organisations can provide.
+The Equality Advisory and Support Service (EASS) is an independent advice service, not operated by the Equality and Human Rights Commission.
+It is aimed at individuals who need information, advice and support on discrimination and human rights issues and the applicable law, particularly when this is more than other advice agencies and local organisations can provide.

 The EASS is commissioned by government and works with other advice organisations and with the Equality and Human Rights Commission.